oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Sandbox.md

 `oyImageHandler_s * oyImageHandler_Create ( oyImage_s     * image );`

+A one pixel callback can be created by setting tile\_width and tile\_height members in oyImageHandler\_s to one. getTile would have to be implemented.

 `/** @brief a reference struct to gather information for image transformation`

 `   as we dont target a complete imaging solution, only raster is supported`